1. Divergent Creativity

 Lateral creativity involves making connections between seemingly unrelated concepts or domains.
 It uses analogy and metaphor to generate new ideas, while preventing "echo chambers" where there is no room for new data.

-In an innovation program, lateral creativity helps people to gather ideas from various sources and utilize knowledge from different areas.
+In an innovation program within a larger organization, lateral creativity helps people to gather ideas from various sources and utilize knowledge from different areas.
 It also assists in finding unique solutions to challenging problems.

 4. Emotional Creativity